 Green Asparagus is the most common available in the States and Canada.
 It has the strongest 'asparagus' flavor, sort of 'grassy'.
 To cook this, only the lower fibrous end needs to be 'snapped' or cut off.

 Purple Asparagus has a bit of a fruity, nutty flavor, is sweeter and is less stringy than the green type.
 This one tastes wonderful raw.
 Cooking asparagus, it will eventually turn green.

 White is more labor-intensive to grow and quite expensive in the State and Canada.
 It is most widely cultivated in Germany.
 To cook this, the whole stalk needs to be peeled from right under the head to the end, and then about 1" of the bottom end also cut off.

 Yes, you can actually buy the Hollandaise sauce already made.
 However, it's so easy to make your own.
-Check out the recipe shown below.
+Check out this recipe and then see the ones listed below.

 Did you know that asparagus contains asparagusic acid.
 When one eats asparagus, this chemical is broken down into a group of related sulfur-containing compounds.